 The difference highlights the contrast between good practice and a terrible one.
-Playing chess the same way everytime is hardly beneficial, irrespective of hours you spend playing.
+Playing chess the same way every time is hardly beneficial, irrespective of hours you spend playing.
 Practice makes perfect but not all practice is equal.
-The factor seperating the two, however, is smaller than you think.
+The factor separating the two, however, is smaller than you think.
 It’s the absence of external feedback.

 I am getting better by writing more code because my time is also spent in going through other people’s projects, their coding style, and advices on blogs and forums.
-I don’t take concious effort to assimiliate that implicit feedback; for the most part, it’s an automatic process of understading what can be a better way and noticing the mistakes you’ve made.
+I don’t take conscious effort to assimilate that implicit feedback; for the most part, it’s an automatic process of understanding what can be a better way and noticing the mistakes you’ve made.
 Lacking external feedback, I don’t have anything better to look forward to, which makes the progress unlikely.

 It maybe the reason why pair programming, or having a mentor is so effective.
 People who can pin-point more mistakes creates a stronger feedback loop that catalyses the learning process.